 Dr. Johns received his bachelor's degree from Wayne State University and graduated with distinction from the University of Michigan Medical School.
 After completing his residency training in Otolaryngology/Head and Neck Surgery at Michigan, he joined the Medical Corps of the U.S. Army and was assistant chief of the Otolaryngology Service at Walter Reed Army Medical Center.
 In 1977, he joined the Department of Otolaryngology and Maxillofacial Surgery at the University of Virginia Medical Center, where he rose to the rank of Professor.
 In 1984, Dr. Johns was recruited to Johns Hopkins as professor and chair of Otolaryngology-Head and Neck Surgery.

-Marianne holds a master’s degree in Health Services Administration from the U-M School of Public Health; she is a lecturer of public health at the U-M School of Public Health.
+Marianne holds a master’s degree in health services administration from the University of Michigan School of Public Health and serves as a lecturer for both the University of Michigan Gerald R. Ford School of Public Policy and School of Public Health.

 Fionnuala Walsh, Ph.D. is a recognized thought leader in the quality industry, often speaking about sustainable, integrated quality systems and the importance of maintaining a quality culture.
 A native of Ireland, Walsh earned a bachelor's degree and doctoral degree in chemistry from University College Dublin.
 Prior to her time with Eli Lilly and Company, she was awarded an industrial postdoctoral fellowship with BMS in Puerto Rico and worked at a startup company manufacturing clinic material.
 She joined Lilly's Kinsale, Ireland, manufacturing site in 1988 as a technical services chemist.
 After numerous positions there, she moved into a role as global quality leader at the Lilly Corporate Center in Indianapolis in 2002.
 In January 2003, Walsh was named executive director of quality for U.S. drug product and Lilly Technology Center operations.
 In July 2005, she was named vice president of global quality operations, and, in June 2007, she was named senior vice president of global quality.